TKone7/vanpi/README.md

 (You can just turn off the Access Point because we already configured wifi during the flashing process)

 Homebridge needs to be setup, you can do that when accessing RPI-IP:8581 or pekaway.local:8581 - set admin:pekawayfetzt (or whatever you prefer) and continue from there, config should already be there (or you can find it [here](https://git.pekaway.de/Vincent/vanpi/-/blob/main/pi4/config.json)) - not further tested!!
+May need a reset through the Node-Red frontend to generate a new random MAC adress before it can be connected to Apple Home

 Go to the frontend of the VanPi system > Config > Wifi and click on reset Homebridge.
 That will generate a new random MAC address, a new Pin code and it'll download the latest homebridge config from our server and deploy it.
 Remember that you need to be connected to the internet for Apple Home to work (and for downloading the config files, obviously)